ashleycampion/IrisDataSetProject/README.md

 <br>

 Note that the scale and even the shape of this LDA plot is different from the one above that was created with Python's sklearn package.
 This is not surprising considering Python's floating-point imprecision and the amount of steps involved in the process.
 Note however that the manually created plot is just as successful as distinguishing between the versicolors and virginicas, which is exactly what LDA is supposed to achieve.

+# Conclusion

+The Iris dataset remains relevant due to its beginner-friendly nature: it has few features, classes and samples, though those few features and classes interrelate in interesting ways.
+It is a particularly useful dataset in terms of introducing students to the basic machine learnings concept of differenting classes based on a linear combination of features.
+What is particularly interesting about the dataset, however, is the different characteristics of the classification of flower as iris flower, and the classification of iris flowers as either setosas, versicolors or virginicas.
+As stated <a href="#interesting">above</a>, the Iris classification accounts for strong variable correlation, whereas the species classification account for the actual variable values.
+This should tell us that just as correlation does not imply causality, neither does classification imply correlation.

 # Appendix

 ## Definition of Key Terms